awsdocs/aws-freertos-docs/doc_source/userguide/freertos-lib-cloud-shadows.md

-# AWS IoT Device Shadow Library<a name="freertos-lib-cloud-shadows"></a>
+# AWS IoT Device Shadow library<a name="freertos-lib-cloud-shadows"></a>

 ## Overview<a name="freertos-shadow-overview"></a>

 The FreeRTOS Device Shadow APIs define functions to create, update, and delete AWS IoT Device Shadows\.
 For more information about AWS IoT Device Shadows, see [Device Shadow Service for AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html)\.
 The Device Shadow service is accessed using the MQTT protocol\.
 The FreeRTOS Device Shadow API works with the MQTT API to handle the details of working with the MQTT protocol\.

-## Dependencies and Requirements<a name="freertos-shadow-dependencies"></a>
+## Dependencies and requirements<a name="freertos-shadow-dependencies"></a>

 To use AWS IoT Device Shadows with FreeRTOS, you need to register your device as an AWS IoT thing\.
 Your thing must have a certificate with a policy that permits accessing the device's shadow\.
 For more information, see [AWS IoT Getting Started](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html)\.
-For an example policy for FreeRTOS, see the [AWS IoT Device Shadow Demo Application](shadow-demo.md)\.
+For an example policy for FreeRTOS, see the [AWS IoT Device Shadow demo application](shadow-demo.md)\.

-An example client credentials header file is located at `<freertos>/demos/include/aws_clientcredential.h`\.
+An example client credentials header file is located at `freertos/demos/include/aws_clientcredential.h`\.
 Make sure that you set values for the following constants in that header file:

 `clientcredentialMQTT_BROKER_ENDPOINT`
 Your AWS IoT endpoint\.